Initiatives & Accomplishments

 Here are a few recent examples of projects undertaken by the HPA in support of our environmental stewardship:

 The 20-year-old lighting system at the South End Container Terminal was replaced with a more efficient lighting system, effectively doubling the light on the terminal while cutting electricity use by at least 30 per cent.
 These new lights will save about 500 tonnes of greenhouse gases per year.

 We have developed standard practices and procedures for cruise ships.
 The cruise lines are supportive of these initiatives and many of the lines have extensive standards and systems as well.

 Green Marine Certification

-HPA became a member of Green Marine in 2010.
-Winner of the Green Shipping Initiative of the Year at the International Sustainable Shipping Awards 2011, Green Marine’s environmental program targets a number of issues including greenhouse gases, cargo waste management, conflicts of use (noise, dust, odours, and luminous pollution), water and land pollution prevention and environmental leadership.
-Green Marine’s voluntary participants agree to undergo a rigorous external audit every two years to validate and reinforce the credibility of environmental program results.
+HPA became a member of Green Marine in 2011.
+Green Marine is an environmental certification program that stems from a voluntary maritime industry initiative to surpass regulations.
+The program targets key environmental issues including greenhouse gases, dry bulk handling and storage, community impacts (noise, dust, odours, and luminous pollution), water and land pollution prevention, and environmental leadership.
+Green Marine participants agree to undergo a rigorous external verification every two years to validate and reinforce the credibility of environmental program results.

 ShareReady Electric Vehicle Pilot Program

 ‘ShareReady’ is an electric vehicle pilot program initiated by Nova Scotia Power Inc., O’Regan’s Automotive Group and Nissan Canada.

 As part of the program, Nova Scotia Power ordered 10 electric cars for distribution to various partners.
 In partnership, the HPA purchased a 2012 Nissan LEAF SL and charging station, positioned in the parking lot in front of the Halifax Seaport Farmers’ Market.
 The vehicle is operated by HPA’s high-mileage drivers.